nevinera/traverse/skills/primary/axes/rank1.md

 5 AP, Physical Attack, Melee

-1ps+1 melee attack.
-For each adjacent enemy beyond the first, you may add two dice to your attack.
-Your *opponent* chooses which of those enemies you are targetting after seeing your roll.
+1ps+1 melee attack against a single enemy.
+For each targetable enemy beyond the first, you may add two dice to your attack.
+Your *opponent* chooses which of those targetable enemies you are targeting after seeing your roll.

 #### Cry of Challenge (x4)